alexwforsythe/tmux-which-key/README.md

 - An action menu with many of the common tmux commands
 - Mnemonic layout for easy memorization
-- Easily customizable extensible via YAML configuration
+- Easily customizable and extensible via YAML configuration
 - Support for user macros (multiple commands in one action)
 - Transient states (menus that stay open for repeated commands)
 - Runs in pure tmux script for speed